 How To Fold My Heart With Stripes (2013), 24″ x 30″, latex, graphite, red and blue pencil, and ink on linen

 How To Fold My Heart attempts to illustrate these ideas as origami folding patterns using personal data tied to geographic location.
-Each work is the instructions for creating the shape of my life and the lives of family members, resulting in conceptual portraits.
+Each work carries within it the instructions for creating the shape of my life and the lives of family members, resulting in conceptual portraits.
 To develop the patterns, I use a program called TreeMaker, developed by Robert Lang in cooperation with Professor Erik Demaine and Martin L. Demaine at MIT.
 I create a “tree” using personal data and allow the program to optimize a crease pattern for the origami shape that becomes the template for my images.
 This tree can be manipulated to create endless variations for the resulting shape.

 SELECTED WORKS (view a full listing of these works)